isabella232/dynamic-media-classic.en-1/help/personal-setup.md

 ## Browser

-* **Thumbnail Size** - Determines the default size of thumbnail images in Grid view in the Browse Panel.
+* **Thumbnail Size** - Determines the default size of thumbnail images in Grid View in the Browse Panel.
 * **Default Asset Library View** - Determines whether the assets in the Asset Library for build sets appear as thumbnails or by name.
 If you are working with large quantities of assets in the Asset Library, you can view the assets by name.
 For example, if you are building a large eCatalog with many PDF files, you can view the assets by name to make the list shorter.
 * **Default Browse Sort Order** - Determines the order in which assets appear by default in the Browse Panel.
 Choose a sort criterion on the menu and whether you want an ascending or descending sort.
 * **Default Browse Location** - Lets you set the browse location to the default, the last folder browsed, or to a specific location that you navigate to and identify.
 You can also set the browse location to sort the files and folders in ascending or descending order.
-* **Default Browse View** - Determines whether Grid view or List view is the default view you see when you first open the Browse panel.
+* **Default Browse View** - Determines whether Grid View or List View is the default view you see when you first open the Browse panel.
 * **Splash Screen Display** - Determines whether you see any splash screens, including the Welcome splash screen.
 * **Show ToolTips** - Determines whether tooltips appear when you move the pointer over buttons, menus, and navigation links.
 Tooltips describe on-screen user interface items.
 * **Checkerboard Background** - Displays a checkerboard layer behind images, letting you easily see the transparent areas of an image that has an alpha channel.